-The Minamata Convention on Mercury (Minamata Convention) currently has 128 signatory countries and as of February 1, 2018 has been ratified by 88 Parties (http://mercuryconvention.org/).
+The Minamata Convention on Mercury (Minamata Convention) currently has 128 signatory countries and as of April 1, 2021 has been ratified by 129 Parties (http://mercuryconvention.org/).
 The United States and Canada are both Parties, with the United States having joined in 2013 and Canada in 2017.
 The Convention is the first new global convention related to environment and health in close to a decade.
-The Minamata Convention builds upon the 1998 Protocol on Heavy Metals to raise the profile of mercury to a global level (UNECE, 2017).
-The Convention covers the entire lifecycle of mercury pollution resulting from human activities and includes banning new mercury mines, phasing-out existing ones, prohibiting the majority of mercury-containing products and mercury processes, reducing artisanal and small-scale gold mining, and reducing emissions and releases.
+Among other agreements and efforts, the Minamata Convention builds upon the 1998 Protocol on Heavy Metals to raise the profile of mercury to a global level (UNECE, 2017).
+The Convention covers the entire lifecycle of mercury pollution resulting from human activities and includes commitments by Parties to prohibit new mercury mines, phase-out existing ones, prohibit a number of mercurycontaining products and mercury processes, reduce or eliminate the use of mercury in artisanal and small-scale gold mining, and reduce mercury emissions and releases.